 - Vegan Greek Yogurt: Talk about adding to the creamy texture of this fresh fruit smoothie.

 - Greens: Adding fresh greens like spinach, kale, collards, or swiss chard will take this delicious drink into a green smoothie recipe.
 Do keep in mind that it will alter the beautiful vibrant pink color.

 - Nut Butters & Seed Butters: Different kinds of nut butter like peanut butter, cashew butter, and almond butter would taste delicious drizzled over this

-- Seeds: Chia seeds, sunflower seeds, pumpkin seeds, would all be great toppings to this smoothie!
+- Seeds: Chia seeds, sunflower seeds, and pumpkin seeds would all be great toppings to this smoothie!

 If you have any smoothie left over, put it in an airtight mason jar.
-It’s best to consume this immediately, but if you simply can’t finish it up, the leftovers will be good in the fridge for 12-24 hours.
+It’s best to consume this immediately, but if you can’t finish it up, the leftovers will be good in the fridge for 8-12 hours.

 Pomegranate mixes well with grapefruit, mango, pineapple, raspberry, blueberry, strawberry, and watermelon.

 Absolutely!
 If you’d prefer a different texture though, you can blend them separately, strain them with a cheesecloth, and then mix them with the remaining ingredients.